Paul de Jersey: Governor of Queensland

-De Jersey became the 26th Governor of Queensland on 29 July 2014.
+De Jersey became the 26th governor of Queensland on 29 July 2014.
 On the retirement of Alex Chernov as Governor of Victoria on 1 July 2015, de Jersey became the longest-serving sitting governor of an Australian state and by custom assumed the additional office of Administrator of the Commonwealth who exercises the powers of the Governor-General of Australia in the governor-general's absence or disability.

+In 2017 a German Shepherd named Gavel was appointed as the vice-regal dog of the governor, after failing to become a police dog due to a too friendly temperament.
+A children's picture book was released in 2020 about his story, which was followed by his retirement in 2021.

 In November 2018, it was announced that de Jersey's original term had been extended by two years through to 29 July 2021.
 In June 2021, it was announced that he would stay on until November to allow Jeannette Young, his successor, to focus on the COVID-19 vaccine rollout as Chief Health Officer, before taking up the role of governor.

+Post vice regal career

+In 2022, De Jersey was appointed a judge of the Court of Appeal of Tonga.

 Personal life

 De Jersey married Kaye Brown in 1971.
 Together they have three children and three grandchildren.
+Kaye was awarded the Medal of the Order of Australia in the 2025 Australia Day Honours for "service to the Crown and to the community of Queensland".

 Titles, styles, and honours

-De Jersey's style and title as governor in full is: His Excellency The Honourable Paul de Jersey, Companion of the Order of Australia, Commander of the Royal Victorian Order, Knight of Grace of the Order of St John, Queen's Counsel, Governor of the State of Queensland in the Commonwealth of Australia.
+De Jersey's style and title as governor in full was: His Excellency the Honourable Paul de Jersey, Companion of the Order of Australia, Commander of the Royal Victorian Order, Knight of Grace of the Order of St John, Queen's Counsel, Governor of the State of Queensland in the Commonwealth of Australia.